crkn-rcdr/OCR-Evaluations/README.md

 such as form entries, boxed values, or constrained handwriting areas.
 ABBYY also notes that ICR is commonly tied to field-level or zonal recognition rather than unconstrained full-page handwriting transcription.

-That distinction is important when evaluating results:

-- ABBYY ICR is strong for structured hand-print input
-- it is not the same as general handwritten manuscript recognition
-- accuracy improves when the target zone and expected content are known in advance

 ### 5. Field-level recognition and extraction